rrooggiieerr/xyscreens.py/README.md

 ## `xyscreens` CLI

 You can use the Python XY Screens library directly from the command line to move your screen up or down or to stop the screen using the following syntax:

-Move the screen down: `python3 -m xyscreens <serial port> down`
+Move the screen down: `python3 -m xyscreens <serial port> <time> down`
-Stop the screen: `python3 -m xyscreens <serial port> stop`
+Stop the screen: `python3 -m xyscreens <serial port> <time> stop`
-Move the screen up: `python3 -m xyscreens <serial port> up`
+Move the screen up: `python3 -m xyscreens <serial port> <time> up`

-If you add the arguments `--wait <time>` to the down and up commands where `<time>` is the time in seconds to move the screen down, respectively up, the process will wait till the screen is down/up and show the progress.
+Where `<time>` is the time in seconds to move the screen down, respectively up.
+The process will wait till the screen is down/up and show the progress.

 ### Troubleshooting

 You can add the `--debug` flag to any CLI command to get a more details on what's going on.
 Like so:

-`python3 -m xyscreens <serial port> down --debug`
+`python3 -m xyscreens <serial port> <time> down --debug`

 ## Support my work